DaniJG/blazor-ml/README.md

 ## Installation
+Make sure you have the .NET Core SDK 3.1 installed (download [here](https://dotnet.microsoft.com/download)) and clone this repo.

-The solution contains 2 projects:
+You will see a solution with 2 projects:

 - The `ModelBuilder` is used to generate the ML.NET model, which is then saved to a ZIP file for the Blazor app to classify uploaded images
   ```bash